PriviPK/privipk-webapp/README.md

 Inbox App Scaffold - HTML5
 ========

-## **NOTE**: This scaffold is currently not actively maintained, and may need some TLC.
-Please feel free to use it and send us a pull request if you fix anything or add a feature, though. :)

 The Inbox HTML5 Scaffold is a full-featured mail client built on top of the Inbox API.
 It is a client-side AngularJS application that leverages the [Inbox Javascript SDK](https://github.com/inboxapp/inbox.js), and is intended to be a foundation for you to build your own mail client or add features that you've always wanted!

 The Inbox HTML5 App Scaffold includes support for: